hi-primus/optimus/docs/source/sections/feature.rst

 This is very important because lots of Machine Learning algorithms in Spark need this format to work.

-Let's create a sample dataframe to see what does vector assembler does:
+Let's create a sample dataframe to see what vector assembler does:

 .. code:: python